A Straightforward Guide to VAT for UK Businesses

 Charging VAT

-- You must charge VAT on taxable sales.
+- Charge VAT on all taxable sales

-Current VAT rates:
+VAT rates:

-- 20% Standard rate - most goods and services
+- 20% Standard Rate – most goods and services

-- 0% Zero rate - most food, books, children’s clothing
+- 0% Zero Rate – e.g. food, books, children’s clothing

 Paying VAT to HMRC